Six Months in a Leaky Boat

 "Six Months in a Leaky Boat" is a song by New Zealand art rock group Split Enz.
 It was released in May 1982 as the second single from the group's album Time and Tide.

-The song became a top-10 hit in Australia, New Zealand, and Canada, and voted the fifth-best New Zealand song ever in the 2001 Australasian Performing Right Association list.
+The song became a top-10 hit in Australia, New Zealand, and Canada, and was voted the fifth-best New Zealand song ever in the 2001 Australasian Performing Right Association list.
 Its chart performance was less successful in the United Kingdom, owing to its release during the Falklands War.
 Despite being recorded before the outbreak of the conflict, some in Britain considered the song to be veiled criticism of the war with Argentina.
 The song was removed from many radio playlists in the United Kingdom, including the BBC, because it was considered that references to "leaky boats" were inappropriate during the naval action in the war.

 At the 1982 Countdown Music Awards, the song was nominated for Best Australian Single.

 Music video

-The video shows band members dressed in nautical gear, and Māori artists performing traditional Māori poi dance.
+The video, shot in a studio, shows band members dressed in nautical gear and performing the song while piloting a sailboat through stormy weather; in the third minute, the band members spot Māori artists performing traditional Māori poi dance on a sandy, sunny beach, and come ashore to dance with them.